Sameeksha-12/Turtle-trading/README.md

 -      buy       0.05      0.05      0.05        78
 -      none       0.82      0.87      0.85       771
 -      sell       0.00      0.00      0.00        86
 -  accuracy                           0.72       935
 - macro avg       0.29      0.31      0.30       935

+### Conclusion
+- While the turtle trading strategy demonstrates a moderate level of accuracy, it's important to note that the model's performance may be impacted by the skewness in the dataset.
+Additionally, the strategy does not allow for assigning class weights, limiting its ability to handle imbalanced data effectively.
+To address these challenges, an alternative approach was explored by implementing the Random Forest Regressor model.

+---
+## Random Forest Regressor Model

+### Overview
+- The Random Forest Regressor notebook (`RandomForestRegressor.ipynb`) presents a machine learning approach to predict cryptocurrency prices.
+Below are the key steps involved in the process:

+### Feature Engineering
+- In this step, additional features like Relative Strength Index,Average True Range,Moving Average Convergence Divergence are engineered based on existing data to enhance the predictive capability of the model.
+Feature engineering aims to capture relevant information that might not be directly encoded in the original dataset.

+### Data Preprocessing
+- Data preprocessing involves preparing the dataset for model training.
+This includes handling missing values, scaling numerical features, encoding categorical variables, and splitting the data into training and testing sets.
+- Missing values are typically handled using imputation techniques to ensure that the model can effectively learn from the available data.

+### Model Training
+- The Random Forest Regressor model is trained on the preprocessed dataset.
+- During the training process, class weights are assigned to address the class imbalance issue present in the data.
+- Class imbalance occurs when the distribution of target classes is uneven, leading to biased model predictions.
+- By assigning higher weights to minority classes, the model is encouraged to pay more attention to these classes during training, thereby improving its ability to generalize to all classes.

+### Model Evaluation Metrics
+- Accuracy: 80%
+- Confusion Matrix: [[  1  0  19]
+-                    [  0  2  17]
+-                    [  0  1  147]]
+- Classification Report:
+-            precision    recall  f1-score   support
+-      buy        1.00      0.05      0.10        20
+-      none       0.67      0.11      0.18        19
+-      sell       0.80      0.99      0.89       148
+-  accuracy                           0.80       187
+- macro avg       0.82      0.38      0.39       187
+- weighted avg    0.81      0.80      0.73       187

+The Random Forest Regressor approach offers a data-driven method to predict cryptocurrency prices, leveraging machine learning techniques to capture complex relationships between various market features and price movements.